 706.9b Some copy effects specifically state that they don't copy certain characteristics and instead retain their original values.
-These effects use the phrase "except its [characteristic] is still [value]" or "except it's still [value(s)]."
 They may also simply state that certain characteristics are not copied.

 706.9c Some copy effects modify a characteristic as part of the copying process.
 The final value(s) for that characteristic becomes part of the copiable values for the copy.